National Advisory Eye Council Operating Procedures

 Applications are routinely presented to the Council for special consideration when:

 - The research proposed has been identified by either Council or staff as being of particular interest (e.g., consideration of program relevance) or concern; This includes but is not limited to concerns about the protection of human subjects, representation of women, minorities, and or children in clinical research, ethical questions or potential biohazards.
-SRG flagged concerns related to routine administrative issues such as missing IACUC or IRB documentation, incorrect coding by scientific review staff or other minor issues that are easily resolved prior to the NAEC meeting will not routinely be presented.
+Concerns flagged by the Scientific Review Group (SRG) related to routine administrative issues such as missing IACUC or IRB documentation, incorrect coding by scientific review staff, or other minor issues that are easily resolved prior to the NAEC meeting will not routinely be presented.

 - The application is for a Phase III clinical trial within the funding range.